 FRANKFURT (Reuters) - Time is running out for Deutsche Bank to turn around on its own, making a merger with rival Commerzbank more likely, two people with knowledge of the matter said on Thursday.

-A major investor is awaiting market reaction to both banks' earnings over the next couple weeks before deciding on the need for a merger, said a second person close to the investor.
+A major investor is awaiting market reaction to both banks' earnings over the next couple of weeks before deciding on the need for a merger, said a second person close to the investor.

 "Then we will decide whether we will change our view," the person said.
 The investor wouldn't oppose a merger if the government wanted one, the person said.